ferruccio/dynamic-cpp/README.txt

 Windows:

-In a Visual Studio 2008 Command Prompt Window:
+In a Visual Studio Command Prompt Window:
 Run rebuild.bat in the root directory to create dynamic.lib.
 Run ..\rebuild.bat in the tests directory.
-The rebuild script will also create a VS2008 solution for you.
+The rebuild script will also create a Visual Studio solution for you.

 Note: You may need to set BOOST_INCLUDEDIR and BOOST_LIBRARYDIR environment variables in order for CMake to find Boost.